-When we are given another chance
+When we are given another chance by God

 I’ve noticed that we are sometimes put in similar situations.
 I am not saying that God puts us in temptation.
 What I am saying is this, we are given opportunities to bear fruit in an area we have failed in before.
 There have been situations in my life where I feel like I failed.
 However, down the line I’ve been put into similar situations.
 Although I might have failed the first time, the second time I bore better fruit showing maturity in Christ.

 Second chances reveal a God who is sanctifying us and conforming us into the image of Christ.
 He loves us too much to allow us to remain infants in Christ.
 He is faithful to mold you and build you up.
 The question is, are you growing?